Boosting Deep Neural Networks with Geometrical Prior Knowledge: A Survey: Architecture Constraints

+The group average (Equation \ref{eq:groupAverage}) has also been used beyond the invariant integration framework.
+TI-Pooling \citep{Laptev} can be interpreted as a case of invariant integration, where a CNN is used for the function $f$.
+The input is transformed with all transformation elements the network should be invariant to.
+One forward-pass per transformation element is computed using shared weights and max-pooling is applied among all responses.
+While this procedure is a straight-forward way to obtain transformation-invariance, it is computationally expensive since - due to its \textit{brute-force} nature - $\|G\|$ forward-passes need to be computed per input, also at test time.
+This is especially problematic for bigger transformation groups.

+\cite{Puny} provide a method to solve the group average for larger, intractable groups by integrating over a subset called frame.
+They apply their method to classification for motion-invariant point clouds and graph DNNs integrating over the whole DNN as function $f$.

+\cite{Elesedy} use the Group Average to quantify the generalization benefits of in- and equivariant networks compared to their non-equivariant counterparts.
+They provide the first provable non-zero improvement for the generalization capability of in- or equivariant models, if the embedded equivariance is present in the target distribution.
+Finally, they provide a regularization term based on their results that can be used to enforce the desired invariance.

-In summary, Invariant Integration is a method to construct a complete feature space with respect to a transformation.
-Comparably to the scattering transformation, most proposals use it to construct a feature space for classifiers such as a SVM, while novel approaches try to combine it with deep learning approaches in order to increase their data-efficiency.
+In summary, Invariant Integration is a method to construct a complete feature space w.r.t. a transformation.
+Comparably to the scattering transformation, most proposals use it to construct a feature space for classifiers such as a SVM, while novel approaches combine it with equivariant CNNs during the transfer from equi- to invariance.
+By adding targeted model capacity during the transition, the sample complexity of equivariant CNNs can be further improved.